KevinAst/eatery-nod/src/util/feature-u/aspect/feature-redux/API.md

 <a name="slicedReducer"></a>

 ## slicedReducer(slice, reducer) ⇒ reducerFn
-Embellish the supplied reducer with a slice property - aspecification (interpreted by **feature-u-redux**) as to thelocation of the reducer within the top-level appState tree.**Please refer to the User Docs** for a complete description withexamples.**SideBar**: For reducer aspects, `slicedReducer()` should always             wrap the the outer function passed to             `createFeature()`, even when `managedExpansion()` is             used.
+Embellish the supplied reducer with a slice property - aspecification (interpreted by **feature-redux**) as to thelocation of the reducer within the top-level appState tree.**Please refer to the User Docs** for a complete description withexamples.**SideBar**: For reducer aspects, `slicedReducer()` should always             wrap the the outer function passed to             `createFeature()`, even when `managedExpansion()` is             used.
 This gives your app code access to the             embellished `getSlicedState()` selector, even prior to             expansion occurring (_used as a single-source-of-truth             in your selector definitions_).

 | Param | Type | Description |